-Project Marinus is a staged 1500 MW high voltage direct current interconnector between Tasmania and Victoria, including supporting high voltage alternating current interconnector transmission developments in Tasmania.
+Project Marinus is a staged 1500 MW high voltage direct current interconnector between Tasmania and Victoria, which includes supporting high voltage alternating current (HVAC) transmission developments in Tasmania.
 Our project assessments have consistently shown that a 1500 MW capacity interconnector, constructed in two 750 MW stages, maximises the potential value from the interconnector.

-The complementary components of Project Marinus are the North West Transmission Developments (NWTD) in Tasmania, which are being progressed by TasNetworks.
+The complementary HVAC component of Project Marinus is the North West Transmission Developments (NWTD) in Tasmania, which is being progressed by TasNetworks.
 The NWTD include new and upgraded overhead transmission lines that will link Cressy, Burnie, Sheffield, Staverton, Hampshire, and East Cam.
 These new and upgraded transmission lines are required to support the interconnector capacity to be provided by Marinus Link.